LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/about-xcframeworks.md

 indicator: messaging
 ---

-### What is an XCFramework?
+### What is XCFramework?

-Apple defines an XCFramework as:
-- a distributable binary package created by Xcode that contains variants of a framework or library so that it can be used on multiple platforms (iOS, macOS, tvOS, and watchOS), including Simulator builds.
+Apple defines XCFrameworks as a distributable binary package created by Xcode that contains variants of a framework or library so that it can be used on multiple platforms (iOS, macOS, tvOS, and watchOS), including Simulator builds.
 An XCFramework can be either static or dynamic and can include headers. (for more information, see [link](https://help.apple.com/xcode/mac/11.4/#/dev6f6ac218b)).

 ### How to consume the LPMessagingSDK.xcframework